hypertrack/visits-ios/README.md

 Use the `driver_id` field to match a driver to a record in your system.
 Associate and store the `device_id` in your datastore.
 This identifier is important and it is used throughout HyperTrack APIs to identify devices.
 See [this guide](https://hypertrack.com/docs/guides/setup-and-manage-devices) for more about device management.

-Run this query every time you expect drivers to install the Logistics app.
+Run this query every time you expect drivers to install the Visits app.
 We recommend to make a query at the start of each working day before delivery assignment.
 This way your system will always be in sync with the app.

 Apps can be reinstalled or installed on multiple phones, which can result in multiple devices with the same metadata but different `device_id`s.
 If you expect your drivers to only use one mobile phone with the app installed, update your user record with `device_id` having the latest `registered_at` value and delete the no longer needed `device_id` from HyperTrack.
 The deleted `device_id` won't be able to accidentally track and won't be billed for your account going forward, but the tracking data will be saved.